Purpose and Meaning

 Inspiring personal growth and purpose through intentional reflection

 Through the Emory Purpose Project, the university will develop distinctive pathways that guide students in ways to define and build meaningful lives.
 Emory already has many significant programs, units, and leaders nurturing and promoting reflective practice.
-Building on this foundation, the Purpose Project will provide spaces, experiences, programs, and courses that encourage reflection on questions of ethics, purpose, and meaning and contribute to students' personal growth.
+Building on this foundation, the Purpose Project—embedded in the Center for Ethics—will provide spaces, experiences, programs, and courses that encourage reflection on questions of ethics, purpose, and meaning and contribute to students' personal growth.

 New Definitions of Success